-&lt;sup>1 The Colorado Natural Heritage Program is Colorado's only comprehensive source of information on the status and location of Colorado's rarest and most threatened species and plant communities.
+1 The Colorado Natural Heritage Program is Colorado's only comprehensive source of information on the status and location of Colorado's rarest and most threatened species and plant communities.
 CNHP is a non-academic department of the Warner College of Natural Resources at Colorado State University.
 It is also a member of the NatureServe Network, "which is an international network of partners that use the same scientific methodology to enable scientists to monitor the status of species and natural plant communities from state, national, and global perspectives."

-conclude that alternative forms of flow protection are in place and are sufficient to fully protect the flow-related ORVs on Monitor and Potter Creeks, the BLM will determine it is unnecessary to quantify, assert, or adjudicate a federal reserved water right for these segments if they are ultimately designated into the National Wild and Scenic River System.
+Although BLM recognized that Monitor Creek will have some ISF protection based on the pending ISF, the suitability determination specifically noted that the current lack of flow protection for globally significant riparian values was a significant factor driving BLM's suitability determination.
+The Final Resource Management Plan for BLM's Uncompander Field Office stated that if scientific studies conclude that if alternative forms of flow protection are in place and are sufficient to fully protect the flow-related ORVs on Monitor and Potter Creeks, the BLM will determine it is unnecessary to quantify, assert, or adjudicate a federal reserved water right for these segments if they are ultimately designated into the National Wild and Scenic River System.

 At the request of the CWCB, BLM developed a concept to preserve the riparian communities of these streams using the ISF program.
 The proposed ISF is based on protecting high-flow events and the falling limb of the hydrograph which create the conditions necessary for seedlings to survive and sustain the population of the riparian community.
 This ISF increase would only be active during the primary growing season and only when flows are sufficiently high to provide benefits to the riparian community.
-At other times, the existing seasonal ISF would continue to provide some flow protection for aquatic habitat.
+At other times, the pending ISF would continue to provide some flow protection for aquatic habitat.